4.2.1 Basic Operations on Worksheet

 Once hidden, the worksheet is gray out in the Workbook Organizer and Objuect Manager.
 It is not shown for exporting neither.

-- To fill the alternate row with color, move cursor to the edge of worksheet to bring up the worksheet level mini toolbr, and then check the Banded Rows button .
+- Move cursor to the edge of worksheet to bring up the worksheet level mini toolbr, and then check the Banded Rows button to (a) shade alternate rows and (b) add a Banded Rows Color button to the Mini Toolbar.

 - Once Banded Rows is checked , a Banded Rows Color button next to it is available.
-You can click this button to change the filled colors of the alternate rows, or switch the banded rows from odd to even.
+Click this button to manage banding (e.g. change the filled colors of the alternate rows, switch the banded rows from odd to even).

 - You may have several filled color formats applied to a cell, the priority is